aws/aws-sdk-java/src/samples/AmazonS3/README.md

 **NOTE:** The sample also includes an Ant build.xml file to run the sample.

-See the [Amazon S3 Getting Started Guide](http://docs.amazonwebservices.com/AmazonS3/latest/gsg/) for step-by-step instructions on running this sample.
+See the [AWS SDK's Instructions for Building and Running the Samples](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-samples.html#samples-cmdline) for step-by-step instructions on running the samples.